-The more prepared you are for your move, the cheaper it will be.
+- The more prepared you are for your move, the cheaper it will be.
 We base our rates on how many men your job will require, and how many hours it will take them.
 We are very experienced in gauging the right number of men for your job.
 Sometimes an extra man is not needed and would only add to the expense, but, in some cases, an extra man will save time and end up costing less.

-HST applies on all methods of payments.
+- HST applies on all methods of payments.
 You will always be provided with an official receipt, which states our HST number.
 Be wary of any company that offers to waive the tax if you pay cash, as this means they are not only breaking the law, but operating off-the-books.
 This will mean that all of the protection that you should be entitled to as a client will not apply either, such as liability in the case of damages to physical property or worker injury.

-All moving day start times are approximate.
+- All moving day start times are approximate.
 Some clients will not be as well prepared as others, which causes delays in our schedule.
 Please be curteous to others and ensure you are well prepared for your move.

-We accept Cash and major Credit Cards.
+- We accept Debit, Cash and major Credit Cards.
 You will be charged at the end of your move and your crew chief will take payment and provide you with a receipt.
 A formal invoice will later be mailed or emailed to you for your records.

 - Some companies charge premium rates to move on weekends.
 Our rates do not change, regardless of the day you would like to move.

-We offer discounts for students and seniors, so please let us know if this applies to you!
+- We offer discounts for students and seniors, so please let us know if this applies to you!

-There doesn’t have to be just one pick-up or drop-off location – your move can be customized to fit your needs
+- There doesn’t have to be just one pick-up or drop-off location – your move can be customized to fit your needs

-If you intend to pack your belongings yourself, please note that packing your own items limits the liability of the carrier.
+- If you intend to pack your belongings yourself, please note that packing your own items limits the liability of the carrier.
 If you are going to spend money on additional coverage you may wish to have us pack your items.
 You may want us to pack only delicate and breakable items.
 We would be happy to discuss your options with you to help you make the best choice for your move.

-Augusta takes great care with your belongings, and we pride ourselves in our track record.
+- Augusta takes great care with your belongings, and we pride ourselves in our track record.
 However, for your peace of mind, all moves with Augusta are insured.
 Your move includes a small amount of basic insurance coverage.
 Generally it is $0.60 per pound per article.
 Additional coverage is available at an extra cost.
 Please contact us to discuss your options.